Terkwood/maze/README.md

 ## attribution

-The first-person controls for this project were taken from the template "First Person Character" by dgilmarj
+The first-person controls for this project were taken from the template "First Person Character" by dgilmarj.